Local Government & School District Consolidation

 We can level the playing field, in terms of wealthy versus poor local governments and school districts, by limiting all local government categories to just two: Cities and Counties, and by making all school districts synonymous with them.
 All townships, boroughs and other local government categories would be eliminated through their either being annexed, in whole or part, by larger cities, or by their local governance coming under the jurisdiction, in whole or part, of the county they are located in.
 Some of the cities and counties would be merged into each other.

-All contiguous urbanized areas over a certain minimum population density would come under the applicable city government, and all other areas would come under the applicable county government; this would be updated every two-five years.
+All contiguous urbanized areas over a certain minimum population density would come under the applicable city government, and all other areas would come under the applicable county government; this would be updated every three-five years, or after each 10-year census.
 The cities would not be totally independent of the counties (as in Virginia), with many state and federal social service programs continuing to be administered by the county, but they would be locally governed independently of the counties.

 So, in the case of Pennsylvania, there might be 40 city governments and school districts, plus 60 (67 today) county governments and school districts, with a combined total of 100 city and county local governments/school districts, compared to today’s 3,500 local governments and school districts.
 The resultant consolidation cost savings, from local government and school district professional and administrative personnel reductions, would be massive, resulting in substantial reductions in local property and income taxes, not to mention enhancing local government efficiency, local ordinance/regulation compatibility and predictability, and greatly increasing regional coordination/planning.
 There would be no closing of schools, reduction of teachers, or even the changing of that many school names, thus preserving school tradition and pride.
 Since existing cities would become larger in area and population, their employee totals would increase, with a number of existing township and borough employees obtaining positions with the expanded cities or with the counties due to their increased responsibilities; however, most of the former township and borough employees would be provided free career counseling and job placement services in finding positions in the private sector or with other government-related entities.
 For example, two adjacent cities, with a combined 2,000 employees, might have 1,200 employees carrying out the same duties and handling the same work load, after the phased-in merger is completed.